pankajtandon/vacationplanner/readme.md

 docker compose -f ${PLANNER_ROOT}/docker-compose.yml up
 ```

-or, if you are in $PLANNER_ROOT, simple run
+or, if you are in $PLANNER_ROOT, simply run
 ```arm
 docker compose up
 ```